MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/search-syntax.md

 ---
 # Gallery Search Syntax

+You can search the PowerShell Gallery using the [PowerShell Gallery's web site](https://www.powershellgallery.com/).
-PowerShell Gallery offers a text searchbox where you can use words, phrases and keyword expressions to narrow down search results.
+PowerShell Gallery web site offers a text searchbox where you can use words, phrases and keyword expressions to narrow down search results.

 ## Search by Keywords

     dsc azure sql

-Search will do its best effort to find relevant documents containing all 3 keywords, and return matching documents.
+Search attempts to find relevant documents containing all 3 keywords, and return matching documents.

 ## Search using Phrases and keywords